 As a signatory of the Berne Convention for the Protection of Literary and Artistic Works, Mexico provides protection to other’s nationals’ copyrighted works.

 While China likewise has a Copyright Law in place, it has been silent on many sources of infringement, ranging from broadcasts to applied arts, among others.
 In 2011, 2014 and again in 2019, China proposed amendments to its copyright law, but progress has been slow to update the rules.
 In general, the copyright law protects authors’ copyright in their literary, artistic, and scientific works.
 China does not require registration, but copyright registration is recommended to support the owner in more easily proving their rights during a dispute.

 Trademarks, Names and Slogans

-Mexico: Trademarks in Mexico may be registered for a ten-year term, renewable for an unlimited number of ten-year terms as long as the trademark is still being used.
-It is not necessary to wait for the approval of registry, trademarks may be used from the moment the appropriate documentation and applications are received.
-Registration establishes an exclusive right to use by the registrant, but prior rights may be granted to earlier non-registered users of trademarks.
+Trademarks in Mexico may be registered for a period of ten years and can be renewed for an unlimited number of ten-year terms.
+While trademarks are valid beginning with the filing date, legislation passed in 2016 establishes opposition procedures for trademark applications to better ensure legal compliance and prevent the issue of bad-faith trademarks.
+Registration establishes an exclusive right to use by the registrant, although prior rights may be granted to earlier non-registered users of trademarks.

 Intellectual Trade Secrets